NHL Power Rankings Week 15 - Best and Worst of the Week

 This team has lost seven straight, but considering they hold not only their own, but San Jose’s first-round picks for next year, Ottawa could see themselves drafting twice within the top-five this offseason.
 So embrace the crash.
 There is a lot of promise in this young team.

 31. Detroit Red Wings (12-32-3)

 They won a game last week.
 Still the only team yet to hit 30 points this season.

 Power rankings are calculated by compiling all information and statistics about each team on a week-to-week basis.
 Key factors include injuries, schedule, roster changes, road games vs. home games, and previous matchups.

 Do injuries play a role in a team’s ranking?

 Most definitely.
-Depending on the skillset of the player, losing someone to injury can greatly affect that team’s ranking for the week.
+Depending on the skillset of the player, losing someone to an injury can greatly affect that team’s ranking for the week.
 An injury to a star player can change the way the team plays and how that team is viewed by the NHL pundits and fan base.

-Do trades and free agent signing play a role in a team’s ranking?
+Do trades and free-agent signing play a role in a team’s ranking?

 Like with injuries, a trade or signing will definitely affect the ranking of a team.
 It will depend on the scale of the trade or signing.
 Certain positions will mean more as well, such as adding or losing a goaltender or key centerman.